J.D. Application Overview

 Application Information J.D.

-The application for admission to Washington and Lee Law's Class of 2018 is now available via LSAC.org.
+The application for admission to Washington and Lee Law's Class of 2019 is available via LSAC.org beginning September 1, 2015.

 Applicants are strongly encouraged to review our application instructions before beginning the application process.
 For technical assistance with the online application form available via LSAC, contact the Law School Admission Council at 215.968.1393.
 For all other inquiries, please contact the Office of Admissions at 540.458.8503 or email@example.com for assistance.